 You'll love this old fashioned chocolate tart recipe.
-And the buttery chocolate tarts are simply amazing.
-If you're crazy about the taste of old-time fried pies, chocolate, and butter tarts, then you'll love these tasty treats.
+These buttery chocolate tarts are simply amazing!
+If you're crazy about the taste of old fashioned fried pies, chocolate, and butter tarts, then you'll love these retro tasty treats.
 They're so easy to make, and I double dog dare you to only eat one!

 Flour, small quantity for rolling dough

 Package of 8 Grands!® Homestyle biscuits, or available brand

 3 tablespoons of cocoa powder